7th July: Today in Christian History

 On this day in Christian History, Mother Frances Xavier Cabrini, founder of the Missionary Sisters of the Sacred Heart, became the first U.S. citizen to be canonized by the Roman Catholic Church.

-The General Synod of the Church of England approved the ordination of women as deacons, a significant step toward gender equality in church ministry.
+On this day in Christian History, the General Synod of the Church of England approved the ordination of women as deacons, a significant step toward gender equality in church ministry.

 0/Post a Comment/Comments